scalalandio/chimney/docs/docs/troubleshooting.md

       another config provided value for level "above"
     * `Field.allMatching` which has no direct counterpart in Chimney (in _some_ cases `Patcher`s could fulfill that role but not in all of them)
-    * flags overrides on local scope, for selected fields (it calls it "regional" configs)
  * Chimney provides/allows:
     * [conversions to/from tuples](supported-transformations.md#frominto-a-tuple)
     * reading to/from Java Bean accessors ([getters](supported-transformations.md#reading-from-bean-getters) and